singaporetech/hmd/README.md

 # Architecture

-The application simply uses a 2-layer architecture: App and UI.
+The application simply uses a 2-layer architecture: App and UI:

-Draw UML diagram here:
 ```
  +-----------------+         +-----------------+
  |       App       | ---o)---|        UI       |